 Fundamental Principles of Research Ethics and Scientific Integrity

-Integrity: The values of “truth” and “honesty” are fundamental to all forms of scientific research and creative and scholarly endeavours.
-Researchers are expected to maintain the highest standards of honesty and integrity at all times and to do research according to internationally acceptable ethical norms and values.
-Research dishonesty may take many forms, such as plagiarism, fabrication and falsification of results, misuse of research funds, misuse of human and animal subjects, lack of transparency and conflict of interest and will be regarded as a serious offence as per the law.
+Integrity: The values of “truth” and “honesty” are fundamental to all forms of scientific research and creative & scholarly endeavors.
+Researchers are expected to maintain the highest standards of honesty and integrity at all times and conducts their research according to internationally acceptable ethical norms and values.
+Research dishonesty may take many forms, such as plagiarism, fabrication and falsification of results, misuse of research funds, misuse of human and animal subjects, lack of transparency and conflict of interest and will be regarded as a serious offence by Law.

 Respect: The concept of “respect” should permeate all aspects of research.
 Researchers must operate according to civilized norms and ethically acceptable standards and must have respect for themselves, their colleagues, the scientific and academic community, their animal and human research subjects, the environment and the public at large.

-Responsibility: The ethics of responsibility means that researchers, in their search for the truth, must be prepared to take responsibility and be held accountable for all aspects and consequences of their research activities.
-Researchers are accountable to society, their professions, the Institute and affiliated University, the staff and the students who are involved, and to the sponsor who funds the research.
+Responsibility: The ethics of responsibility mean that researchers, in their quest for the truth, must be prepared to take responsibility and be held accountable for all aspects and consequences of their research activities.
+Researchers are accountable to society, their professions, the Institute and affiliated University, the Staff and the students who are involved, and to the sponsor who funds the research.